 3. Must have a commitment to the environmental and peace issues central to Greenpeace’s mission.

 Greenpeace USA values a healthy work-life balance and has flexible, family-friendly employment policies.
 Our competitive benefits package for full-time employees includes medical, dental, and vision coverage with low contributions from staff.
 We have options for pre-tax flexible spending accounts for medical and dependent care costs.
 Greenpeace employees enjoy generous 401K matching and time off for vacation, sick, personal, and parental leave.
 After five years, staff are eligible for a paid sabbatical.
 To encourage public transportation use and biking, we offer subsidies for staff who choose to bike or ride mass transit to work.
 Greenpeace is committed to the growth and development of staff and fostering a creative workplace culture.
 For more information, check out our benefits plan.

 Please send cover letter and resume to .
 Please include the following in your cover letter: a specific explanation of your interest in Greenpeace's mission and the available position and how you found out about this career opportunity.
 Please use the email subject line: Foundations Relations Manager YOUR NAME.
-Applications will be accepted on a rolling basis.
+Applications will be accepted until April 30th.
 No phone calls please.